Skip to Main Content

 • Marriage Certificate for spouse and/or Birth Certificates for all child dependents (in English)

-• If dependents do not have a social security number, FAES will need a copy of their passports with the stamped date of arrival in U.S. or I-94 form (dependents must be in the U.S.)
+• If dependents do not have a social security number, FAES will need a copy of their passports with the stamped date of arrival in the U.S. or I-94 form (dependents must be in the U.S.)

 • For Enrollment of a Spouse or Dependent following Loss of Insurance Coverage: